openturns/openturns/python/doc/about.rst

 --------
 Each year a users day event is planned at the beginning of the summer allowing users to exchange on their use of the library and keep up with the new features.
 User days have been organized annually at EDF Lab Saclay (France) in June.
-Presentations can be found in this `link <https://github.com/openturns/presentation/>`_ .
+Presentations can be found `here <https://github.com/openturns/presentation/>`_ .

 Citing OpenTURNS
 ----------------